emera86/SASmanual-MkDocs/SASmanual/docs/sql/displaying-results.md

 ### Understanding Summary Functions

-Using PROC SQL, you can summarize data in a variety of ways: across rows, down a column across an entire table, or down a column by groups of rows.
+Using `PROC SQL`, you can summarize data in a variety of ways: across rows, down a column across an entire table, or down a column by groups of rows.

 To summarize data, your query must create one or more summary columns that appear in the output.

-To calculate summary columns in your query output, you add summary functions to expressions in the SELECT clause.
+To calculate summary columns in your query output, you add summary functions to expressions in the `SELECT` clause.
 Summary functions are also called aggregate functions.
 Summary functions reduce all the values in each row or column in a table to one summarizing or aggregate value.

 Some of the most commonly used summary functions are shown below: